cloudfoundry/cf-acceptance-tests/README.md

 ## Explanation of Test Groups

-Test Group Name| Compatable Backend | Description
+Test Group Name| Compatible Backend | Description
 --- | --- | ---
 `apps`| DEA or Diego | Tests the core functionalities of Cloud Foundry: staging, running, logging, routing, buildpacks, etc.  This test group should always pass against a sound Cloud Foundry deployment.
 `backend_compatibility` | DEA and Diego are required simultaneously| Tests interoperability of droplets staged on Diego or the DEAs